-You are currently viewing Unlock Tax Savings: Deduct Your Home Office Expenses for Small Business Owners
+You are currently viewing Tax Savings: Deduct Your Home Office Expenses for Small Business

-Unlock Tax Savings: Deduct Your Home Office Expenses for Small Business Owners
+Tax Savings: Deduct Your Home Office Expenses for Small Business

 If you’re self-employed and use your home office exclusively and regularly for that work, you may be able to deduct from your federal taxes a portion of home-related expenses, such as mortgage interest, property taxes, homeowners’ insurance, and utilities.